GrihmLord/DupeZ/docs/README_REORGANIZED.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines in the docs/developer/ directory.
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

 ## 📞 Support

-For support and questions:
+For issues and questions:
-- **Email**: support@pulsedroppro.com
+- **Email**: support@dupez.com
 - **GitHub**: Create an issue on GitHub
 - **Documentation**: Check the docs/ directory

 ---

-**PulseDropPro** - Advanced Network Management & Security Tool
+**DupeZ** - Advanced Network Management & Security Tool